MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/experiment.md

 Experiment,Active,-20,,ClientIdGoesHere,11/12/2018,12/31/2019,My Campaign - Experiment,50,-111,
 ```

-If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the [BulkServiceManager](../guides/sdk-bulk-service-manager.md) to upload and download the *BulkExperiment* class (coming soon), instead of calling the service operations directly and writing custom code to parse each field in the bulk file.
+If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the [BulkServiceManager](../guides/sdk-bulk-service-manager.md) to upload and download the *BulkExperiment* class, instead of calling the service operations directly and writing custom code to parse each field in the bulk file.

 ```csharp
 var uploadEntities = new List<BulkEntity>();